Plastic Surgery Trivia Quiz Questions With Answers

 In mid-15th-century Europe, Heinrich von Pfolspeundt described a process "to make a new nose for one who lacks it entirely, and the

 have devoured it" by doing what?

 A: Removing skin from the back of the arm and suturing it in place.

-Up until the use of anesthesia became established, surgeries involving healthy tissues involved what?
+Up until the use of anesthesia became established, surgeries involving

 A: Great pain.

 Infection from surgery was reduced by the introduction of what?

 The invention and use of antibiotics, beginning with sulfonamide and penicillin, was another step in making what possible?